nomasters/nomasters.io/site/content/posts/killcord-alpha.md

 ### public audience ipfs, ethereum, and trust models

 It really comes down to trust models.
-The initial release of killcord specifically focuses on ***public audience disclosures*** The reason killcord uses IPFS and ethereum is due to the resiliency and anti-censorship guarantees each service offers.
+The initial release of killcord specifically focuses on ***public audience disclosures***.
+The reason killcord uses IPFS and ethereum is due to the resiliency and anti-censorship guarantees each service offers.

 With IPFS, once data is added to the network, it is virtually undeletable, unless every node participating in seeding the data is taken off-line (or the seed is universally purged).
 When it comes to resiliency IPFS truly shines.
 In the case of killcord, you could actually run N number of IFPS nodes specifically configured to host the seed for the killcord project on a wide range of hardware, from raspberry Pis to cloud providers.
 As long as the location of those nodes remain hard to shut down, the IPFS storage for a killcord remains incredibly resilient.
 In the hypothetical Snowden example, spreading the IPFS seed nodes across multiple regions around the world, and even better, encouraging the community to seed the data as well, adds to the resiliency of the availability of the payload.
 You can think of IPFS as a really interesting new take on bittorrent style seeding.